Highlights: HOW Design Live 2019

 We had a fantastic time at HOW Design Live 2019.
-The International Paper booth was full of people hand pulling their own screen-printed Accent® Opaque sketchbooks featuring custom artwork from Flat Planet Press — and clearly having a blast.
+The Sylvamo booth was full of people hand pulling their own screen-printed Accent® Opaque sketchbooks featuring custom artwork from Flat Planet Press — and clearly having a blast.

 Flat Planet Press is the combined studio practice of Rockford, IL artists Joe Tallman and Alison Weust.
 “Flat Planet” refers to the two-dimensional nature of the duo’s work.
 Their hand-drawn, hand-printed works on paper are inspired by comic books, pulp-era science fiction, hand-illustrated typography and music, all with a graphic design sensibility.